-A patent troll is a person or company whose main business purpose is to sue other people or companies forinfringement.
+A patent troll is a person or company whose main business purpose is to sue other people or companies for patent infringement.

-For example, John Doe buys a patent and then sues every manufacturer of lazy Susans, record players, CD players, Asian restaurant table manufacturer, and cabinet-organizer manufacturer he can find.
+For example, John Doe buys a patent for the design and manufacture of a flat, rotating disc used to hold objects on a countertop or other flat surface.
+John Doe has no intention of manufacturing this item; he simply invests $25,000 to buy the patent and then sues every manufacturer of lazy Susans, record players, CD players, Asian restaurant table manufacturer, and cabinet-organizer manufacturer he can find.
 John Doe sends a letter to these people that states they are infringing on his patent.
 John Doe requests payment for the damages or threatens to sue the manufacturer in court.

-litigation is very expensive, and the trolls know this.
-They sue because the chances are good that they'll just get a check as a settlement (that is, the troll to settle for a "one-time lifetime licensing fee"); the defendant probably not want to go through the time and expense of court proceedings.
+Patent litigation is very expensive, and the trolls know this.
+They sue because the chances are good that they'll just get a check as a settlement (that is, the troll will offer to settle for a 'one-time lifetime licensing fee'); the defendant will probably not want to go through the time and expense of court proceedings.

 In some cases, however, companies fight back and win.
 One famous case involved the computer store Newegg, which was a victim of a patent holder claiming to have a patent on the concept of the online shopping basket.
 Though the company lost its first court case, it appealed and won.